UTSHO2628/Python-Open-CV-Project1/README.md

-# Realtime object detection on CPU with OpenCV
+# Realtime object detection with OpenCV

 # Python Object Detection with OpenCV